addyosmani/essential-js-design-patterns/README.md

 If you would like to help improve the project, please feel free to send over a pull request.
 Some useful notes:

-* All changes should be made against the 1.5.2 branch.
+* All changes should be made against the master branch.
 * The source of the book is currently in `book/index.html`.
 * Atomic commits make it easier to review changes.
 If you can separate changes out in this form, it'll save us time when trying to land.
 * Please review the version of the book [online](http://addyosmani.com/resources/essentialjsdesignpatterns/book/) before requesting a change.
 It is updated more frequently than the physical version of the book but we do bring changes back in every few months.